silverstripe/silverstripe-search-service/docs/en/configuration.md

 }
 ```

-For more information on AppSearch specific configuration, see the [Implementations](implementations.md#appsearch)
+For more information on EnterpriseSearch specific configuration, see the [Implementations](implementations.md#EnterpriseSearch)
 document.

 ## Advanced configuration